hatanuk/facial-automatic-censorship/readme.md

 This program uses Mobilenet-SSD to provide the bounding box coordinate of the detected head region right after the image is captured.

-Afterwards, for every detection found, the program runs a function called censor_img() and you will never guess what it does.

-Depending on the specified argument "censor-type", a different algorithm is preformed to censor the detected region.
+Afterwards, for every detection found, the program runs a function called censor_img() and you will never guess what it does; depending on the specified argument "censor-type", a different algorithm is preformed to censor the detected region.

 First, we'll start with "blur":